 With customized massage care plans for a host of medical conditions, massage therapists work with sensitivity and confidence.
 Our system answers the barrage of questions in the massage classroom, and the lingering uncertainties among practitioners.
-For the first time, therapists see contraindications spelled out with a massage therapy pressure scale and “decision tree” roadmaps for each client presentation.
+For the first time, therapists see contraindications spelled out with her specific pressure scale and “decision tree” roadmaps for each client presentation.
 There are interview questions for each condition, with precise massage guidelines based on clients’ answers.

 Massage therapy has grown rapidly, responding to the yearning for skilled touch during health, disease, injury, and aging.
 Across this spectrum, people hope for the steady, reassuring hands of therapeutic massage.
 Our system prepares therapists to meet them.

 Tracy Walton is a researcher, writer, award-winning educator, and specialist in massage therapy and cancer care.
 A dynamic voice for the power of touch, she is the author of the pathology textbook, Medical Conditions and Massage Therapy: A Decision Tree Approach, (Lippincott Williams & Wilkins, 2011).